-Central Lathrop Design Guidelines and Master Sign Plan Section Date Page Reference Comment Co Ap da Substantial Conformance Approval, dated April 20, 3-6 3.2.1: Golden Valley Parkway.
+Central Lathrop Design Guidelines and Master Sign Plan Section Date Page Reference Comment I. Substantial Conformance Approval, dated March 25, 2025 5-24 5-27(A) 5-27(B) Table 5-5: Permitted Freestanding Signs.
+Update the "Individual Use and Building Complex" section of the Office/Commercial Land Use District to regulate the location and design of the multi-tenant freestanding monument signs.
+Additional Sign Exhibits included.
+Section Date Page Reference Comment II.
+Substantial Conformance Approval, dated April 20, 2020 3-6 3.2.1: Golden Valley Parkway.
 Update Street Tree table to include five (5) varieties of Street Trees for this roadway.
-2020.
 3-10 3.2.2: Lathrop Road.
 Update Street Tree table to include four (4) varieties of Street Trees for this roadway.
 3-20 3.2.4: Collector Streets.
 Update Street Tree table for "Street A" to include three (3) varieties of Street Trees for this roadway.
-3-40 Section 3.2.6: Residential Streets.
+3-40 Section 3.2.6: Residential Streets .
 Various revisions to the Neighborhood Street Tree list to 1) add recommended tree species; and 2) remove trees that too large and/or have invasive root systems.
-3-40 Section 3.2.6: Residential Streets.
+3-40 Section 3.2.6: Residential Streets .
 Revise Shrubs and Groundcover language to allow groundcover and eliminate the use of turf.
-Plant Palette as it relates to Section 3.2.9: Plant Palette .
+3-46 Section 3.2.9: Plant Palette .
 Various revisions to the Plant Palette as it relates to Trees to be consistent with the Neighborhood Street Tree list.

 3-52 Section 3.3.1: Community Gateways.
 A. Primary Community Gateway.
 Revise text to allow the square footage to exceed twelve (12) square feet if reviewed and approved by the CLDRB.

-Section Date Page Reference Comment I. Substantial Conformance Approval, dated April 13, 2020.
-3-54 Section 3.3.1: Community Gateways.
+Section Date Page Reference Comment III.
+Substantial Conformance Approval, dated April 13, 2020 3-54 Section 3.3.1: Community Gateways.
 B. Secondary Community Gateway.
 Revise text to allow the square footage to exceed twelve (12) square feet if reviewed and approved by the CLDRB.
 5-4 5.4.1: Primary Community Gateway Signs.
 Add text to No. 1 to allow the square footage to exceed twelve (12) square feet if reviewed and approved by the CLDRB.
 5-5 5.4.1: Secondary Community Gateway Signs.
 Add text to No. 1 to allow the square footage to exceed twelve (12) square feet if reviewed and approved by the CLDRB.

-Section I - Substantial Conformance Approval, dated Apr ril 20, 2020
+Section I - Substantial Conformance Approval, dated March 25, 2025